Chevrolet Silverado EV Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Chevrolet Silverado EV are $1,814 a year for full coverage.
-Comprehensive insurance costs around $384 a year, collision insurance costs $810, and liability insurance costs around $440.
-Liability-only coverage costs as low as $510 a year, and high-risk coverage costs $3,958 or more.
-Teenage drivers pay the most at up to $6,676 a year.
+Average insurance rates for a Chevrolet Silverado EV are $1,814 a year for full coverage.
+Comprehensive insurance costs approximately $384, collision costs $810, and liability costs $440.
+A liability-only policy costs as little as $510 a year, with high-risk insurance costing $3,958 or more.
+Teen drivers receive the highest rates at $6,676 a year or more.

 Average premium for full coverage: $1,814

-These estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Rates include averaging for all states and Silverado EV trim levels.
+Rate estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all states and for all Silverado EV models.

-For the average 40-year-old driver, insurance rates for a Chevrolet Silverado EV range from as low as $510 for just liability coverage to a high of $3,958 for a driver who has had serious violations or accidents.
+For an average driver, prices range go from as low as $510 for liability-only coverage to the much higher price of $3,958 for a driver who requires high-risk insurance.

 Use the form below to get customized rates for your location.